 - C - the relevant campaign name

-- is_retargeting=true - this field defines the campaign as a retargeting campaigns.
-The engagements of existing users with the retargeting campaign, are marked as re-engagements due to the existence of this field in the URI.
+- is_retargeting=true - this field defines the campaign as a retargeting campaign.
+The engagements of existing users with the retargeting campaign are marked as re-engagements due to the existence of this field in the URI.
 This ensures the user's data appear in the retargeting dashboard.

 How to set up deep links on Snap platform?